Watch on the Rhine (play): Reception

 In The New York Times, Brooks Atkinson wrote:

 Lillian Hellman has brought the awful truth close to home.
 She has translated the death struggle between ideas in familiar terms we are bound to respect and understand.
 Curious how much better she has done it than anybody else by forgetting the headlines and by avoiding the obvious approaches to the great news subject of today....
 It is a play of pith and moment and the theatre may be proud of it.

 It is a well-rounded play, full of flavor and good people and the characters control its destinies.
 For Miss Hellman never preaches.
 She has given fascism a terrible appearance without introducing a uniform or a party salute.
 Being primarily interested in people, she has shown how deeply fascism penetrates into the hearts and minds of human beings.

 Atkinson thought it not as well structured as her earlier plays, The Children's Hour and The Little Foxes, but termed it "the finest thing she has written."

 Five months later Atkinson provided another assessment of the cast, calling it "a performance that breeds vast respect for the theatre as a mature form of expression."
 He noted some problematic scenes but called his own comments "pedantic reservations" and praised the work again:

 Miss Hellman's contrasting of guileless and good-humored life in America with the bitterness and corruption of life in modern Europe is keenly perceptive.
 It has a special meaning for us today.
 But, since Miss Hellman has communicated her thoughts dramatically in terms of articulate human beings, Watch on the Rhine ought to be full of meaning a quarter of a century from now when people are beginning to wonder what life was like in America when the Nazi evil began to creep across the sea.

 Life magazine called Watch on the Rhine "the most eloquent" of the many anti-Nazi plays found on Broadway in recent years.
 The Communist New Masses faulted Hellman's vague depiction of fascism while praising "the sincerity of purpose of a dramatist who possesses potentialities far beyond the grasp of any other writer on the contemporary theater scene."
 The Nation said the play "avoid[s] the flat didacticism and the thinness of characterization usually so evident in thesis plays."

 Accolades

 In April 1941, Watch on the Rhine received the New York Drama Critics' Circle Award for the Best American Play of the season.

 Publication history

 Watch on the Rhine was published by Random House in 1941.
 It was also collected in Hellman's Four Plays (1942).

 Adaptations

 Dashiell Hammett wrote the screenplay for a 1943 film version in which Lukas reprised his role opposite Bette Davis.
+Watson and Coulouris also reprised their roles from the original production.